mrbean-bremen/ghrepo-stats/README.md

 # ghrepo-stats [![PyPI version](https://badge.fury.io/py/ghrepo-stats.svg)](https://badge.fury.io/py/ghrepo-stats)

-Have you ever wondered how the number of stargazers or the number of open issues has changed over time for your (or any) GitHub repository?
-I did, so I wrote this small command line tool to do this.
+Have you ever wondered how the number of stargazers or the number of open issues has changed over time for your or any public GitHub repository?
+I did, so I wrote this small command line tool that will show this data.

 *ghrepo-stats* uses [pygithub](https://github.com/PyGithub/PyGithub) to collect some statistics from a specific repository using a command line tool